CVE-2026-23918 — Apache mod_http2

 8–9 concurrent HTTP/2 connections, immediately issuing RST_STREAM frames with error code

 by the 2023-era Rapid Reset attacks.
-No payloads were delivered; this campaign is pure
+No payloads were delivered; the HEADERS frames that do

 RST_STREAM(CANCEL) (CVE-2023-44487) was